Mother’s Day 2026: Date, History, and 10 Fun Ways to Celebrate Mom

 Family reunions were the order of the day, with sons and daughters assuming all household duties and preparing a special dinner in honor of their mother.
 Sometime during the day, the mother would attend special church services with her family.
 The Lenten fasting rules were relaxed for that day.
 (Often, the gospel for the day was about Jesus feeding the crowd with loaves of bread.)

-The Simnel Cake
+The Simnel Cake Tradition

-In 16th-century England, the eldest son or daughter would bring a “Mothering Cake” or “Simnel Cake,” which would be cut and shared by the entire family.
-The Simnel Cake is a dried fruit cake with two layers of almond paste.
+In 16th-century England, the eldest son or daughter would bring a “mothering cake” or “Simnel cake,” which would be cut and shared by the entire family.
+The Simnel cake is a dried fruit cake with two layers of almond paste.
 The cake was made with 11 balls of marzipan icing on top, representing the 11 disciples.
 (Judas is not included.)
 Traditionally, sugar violets would also be added.
 See a traditional recipe for Simnel Cake here.

-Who “Invented” the Modern Mother’s Day?
+Who Created Modern Mother’s Day?

 In the United States, three women were most instrumental in establishing the tradition of Mother’s Day: Ann Reeves Jarvis, Julia Ward Howe, and Ann’s daughter, Anna M. Jarvis.
 What might surprise you is that the great women being honored as mothers were activists who fought for children’s welfare, health, and peace.